 The options menu can be invoked by clicking on the settings icon as shown in the image below:

-This menu lets you access general features and configuration options of ScanaStudio.
-Here is a brief descriptions of the options menu items:
+This menu lets you access the general features and configuration options of ScanaStudio.
+Here is a brief description of the options menu items:

 - Settings: open the general settings window

-- Show log: Shows the script log that may show script debugging information.
+- Show log: This shows the script log that may show script debugging information.
 Note that in case an error or warning message is emitted by a script the log will display automatically.

-- Printer friendly colors: used to switch between a back and write background.
+- Printer-friendly colors: used to switch between a back and white background.

 - Check software updates